 In 1985 Easy Rider moved to 213 1st Street, two blocks from where it had started.
 The building was purchased with funds from a federal capital grant and was renovated for use as an office and bus maintenance facility.

 Included in the federal grant were funds to replace the aging fleet of Mercedes-Benz buses.
 An order was placed with Neoplan USA, for seven new, regular, 27-passenger coaches, and one bus equipped with a lift for the paratransit service.
-As an interim solution to the need for replacement buses, six 1974 Twin Coaches were acquired from Tri-State Transit Authority in Huntington at no charge and six from the Kanawha Valley Regional Transit Authority in Charleston for $1 each while the Neoplans were building built.
+As an interim solution to the need for replacement buses, six 1974 Twin Coaches were acquired from Tri-State Transit Authority in Huntington at no charge and six from the Kanawha Valley Regional Transit Authority in Charleston for $1 each while the Neoplans were being built.
 The Neoplans were received in November of 1985.

 Affordable public transportation was a significant factor in the growth of American cities.
 Prior to the availability of mass transit most families had to work and shop within walking distance of their homes.
 Urban areas began to spread out when streetcars made it possible for workers to travel greater distances to get to their jobs.